PREGNANCY, BIRTH AND

 WHO ARE WE

-Maternity Choices Australia, formerly Maternity Coalition (MC) is a national consumer advocacy organisation committed to the advancement of best-practice maternity care for all Australian women and people accessing maternity services that don't identify as women, and their families.
+Maternity Choices Australia, formerly Maternity Coalition (MC) is a national consumer advocacy organisation committed to the advancement of best-practice maternity care for all Australian women and their families.
 We bring together groups and individuals for effective lobbying, information sharing, networking and support.

 WHAT WE DO